How to Apply

 Once you have filled in your personal details in Studielink, you get to choose the programme and year.
 First indicate B Psychology, and make sure you choose academic year 2016-2017.
 Next, choose decentralised selection, and Leiden University.
 Once you have chosen that, on the next screen, choose “English language version of the Psychology programme (International Bachelor in Psychology)”.
 That is the only way you can sign up for the IBP programme in Studielink.
 Our Studielink Help document should help you register correctly in Studielink.

 Once you are regarded as admissible (i.e. you meet the entry requirements) your application will be considered for selection by the Institute of Psychology, and you will be asked to take part in the selection procedure.
 This is a so-called ‘decentralised selection’.
 It means that, since we have a limited number of places available (150 in 2016-2017), we will select students based on their profile.
 This means you will be assessed partly on the basis of your motivation, cv, and grades, i.e. the documents you have uploaded into our application system (Application Online) when you apply.
-Our decentralised selection is described in an official Leiden University regulations; please follow the link to this document, for the English-language version 2016-2017:, or the Dutch-language version 2016-2017.
+Our decentralised selection is described in an official Leiden University regulations; please follow the link to this document:

 In addition, you will be asked to take an admissions test, TSA, on 18 April 2016 (worldwide), and your score on the TSA will also be taken into account in the selection.